 It is proof of our fickle taste that today the name Russel Wright elicits looks of incomprehension, even from some in the design field.
 But from the late 1930’s through the 1950’s, Mr. Wright was one of America’s leading industrial designers and his name was a household word.The New York Times

 As a young girl roaming thrift stores and garage sales, it was an exciting day when we found a piece of vintage Russel Wright pottery.
-It was especially exciting when we’d find a Russel Wright teapot.
-I always imagined they were genie lamps instead of tea vessels because of their smooth, unusual shape.
+It was exhilarating when we found a Russel Wright teapot.
+Because of their smooth, unusual shape, I always imagined they were genie lamps instead of tea vessels.

-According to the article by The New York Times, Russel Wright chose the rich colors with gray undertones for his dinnerware because they complement most food.
-Today, the colors remind me of a stylish modern adaptation of a Jane Austen novel.
+According to The New York Times, Russel Wright chose rich colors with gray undertones for his dinnerware because they complement most food.
+The colors remind me of a stylish modern adaptation of tea time in a Jane Austen novel.
 Emma, anyone?
 But, without a doubt, the pottery forms are mid-century American, through and through.

 Imagine my delight upon discovering that Bauer Pottery has a line of modern Russel Wright pottery, tea set, and all!
-And, it is made right here in America.
+And the entire pottery tea set is made right here in the USA.
 The Bauer factory is located in Highland, California.
-The factory itself is not open to the public, but the Los Angeles showroom is!
+Unfortunately, the factory is not open to the public, but the Los Angeles showroom is!
 You can also order all Russel Wright and Bauer Pottery on the website.